Safety of Flexible Hose Pipes

 - Before use analyze the operating conditions (temperature, pressure, chemical concentration, etc.) of the chemical process system and use if are compatible with the hose specifications.

-- For hazardous chemicals like Ammonia, Chlorine, and DMDS, etc. the hose pipes along with couplings should be tested with water, air, or nitrogen for any leakage and get rectified.
+- For hazardous chemicals like Ammonia, Chlorine, DMDS, etc. the metal hose pipes along with couplings should be tested with water, air, or nitrogen for any leakage and get rectified.

 - In case, if more than one hose pipe is required then ensure proper coupling for inter-connection of hose pipes and tightness with whip checks, r-clips, or any other standard control measures.

-- After the use, flush the pipe with water to remove any hydrocarbon and other chemical and store at its designates place.
+- After the use, flush the pipe with water to remove any hydrocarbon and other chemicals and store them at their designated place.
 Exposure to sunlight and high temperatures may damage the pipes.

-For further details and discussion, please comment in the box below or contact at firstname.lastname@example.org
+For further details and discussion, please comment in the box below or contact firstname.lastname@example.org